Native Plants

 QUESTION:

 Hi, I'm looking for something to use as a hedge.
 8 foot or so tall offering semi privacy all year.
 I like dogwoods but loss of leaves in the winter makes me skeptical.
 Boxwood would be interesting but only 2 feet tall.
 Any suggestions?
 I have an area up to about 8 feet wide and 100 feet long.
-Thanks - Sioux Falls, SDANSWER:
+Thanks - Sioux Falls, SD

 There aren't many choices for small evergreen shrubs/trees native to South Dakota except for pines, junipers and spruces, which in their native state grow quite tall.
-However, many of these have cultivars or varieties that have been developed that grow to a smaller size and could work as evergreen shrubs.1.
-There are several cultivars of Picea glauca (white spruce) that are termed 'dwarf' that could work (e.g., 'Conica' or "Dwarf Alberta Spruce", 'Pixie' and 'Rainbow's End').
+However, many of these have cultivars or varieties that have been developed that grow to a smaller size and could work as evergreen shrubs.

 2. Juniperus scopulorum (Rocky Mountain juniper) also has cultivars that are shorter (e.g., 'Welchii' and 'Medora').